 A real estate attorney may be involved in your closing process.
 Their job is to protect you from making a fraudulent purchase during the final stages of the buying journey.
-A real estate attorney is not involved in every home purchase, but are required in several states – Delaware, Massachusetts, New York, Georgia, North Carolina and South Carolina.
+A real estate attorney is not involved in every home purchase, but is required in several states – Connecticut, Delaware, New York, North Carolina, Rhode Island, South Carolina, Vermont and Virginia.

 In some cases, the real estate attorney will handle the title search instead of the title company.
 Once they’re satisfied that there are no liens against a property, they’ll turn the results over to a title company to issue title insurance.

 Your real estate attorney may also represent you during the closing, explain all legal paperwork to you and ensure that you have all of the knowledge and information you need to go through with the home purchase.